Sabbir42001/portfolio/README.md

-# 🧑‍💻 Azhar Mahmud — Developer Portfolio
+# 🧑‍💻 Md Hafijur Rahman Bhuiyan Sabbir — Developer Portfolio

 Welcome to my personal portfolio website!
 This is a fully responsive, animated, and modern developer portfolio built using **Next.js**, **TypeScript**, **Tailwind CSS**, and **Framer Motion**.
 It showcases my background, skills, projects, contact info, and blogs — everything needed to present myself as a frontend developer.